-Your closet isn’t the only element that enjoys a makeover each fall – September is also the perfect time to update your scent wardrobe!
+Your closet isn’t the only element that enjoys a makeover each fall – Your scent wardrobe needs an update too!
 Take a break from your signature spritz and embrace a carousel of suitably seasonal options that are sure to satisfy your senses and enchant everyone who crosses your path.

 Here’s a look at six of the latest debuts, each from iconic brands that imbue their fragrances with a dash of their style DNA.